 Even if a request for in-kind donations is refused, being polite and thanking the donor for a potential donation in an in-kind request will sit well and be remembered for its tone and attitude.

-If you’re unsure about the best way to write an in-kind donation letter for donors, these three in-kind donation letter samples will help make it easier.
+If you’re unsure about the best way to write an in-kind donation letter for donors, these three in-kind donation letter samples will help make it easier, but we’ve also written ten generic donation thank-you letters if you’re interested in a different style.
 Seeking a donation from an individual will require a different approach to that of a civic group or major corporation.
 Here are three different types of donation letter requests you can follow.

 Ms. A Morgan